rsl50/dio-santander-mobile-todolist/README.md

 ## :memo: License

 This project is under MIT License.
-Check the file [LICENSE](LICENSE.md) for more details.
+Check the file [LICENSE](dio-santander-mobile-todolist/blob/master/LICENSE) for more details.

 ---

-Developed with :sparkling_heart: and ☕ by Robson Lima for Digital Innovation One - Santander Mobile Bootcamp
+Developed with :sparkling_heart: and ☕ by Robson Lima for Digital Innovation One - Santander Bootcamp Mobile Developer